LasterAlex/teloxide_tests/README.md

 You can see more useful examples at [examples/](https://github.com/LasterAlex/teloxide_tests/tree/master/examples) and the docs at [docs.rs](https://docs.rs/teloxide_tests)

+It is highly reccomended you read at least [`hello_world_bot`](https://github.com/LasterAlex/teloxide_tests/blob/master/examples/hello_world_bot/src/main.rs) (there is a lot of comments that explain how to use this crate which i removed in the README) and [`calculator_bot`](https://github.com/LasterAlex/teloxide_tests/blob/master/examples/calculator_bot/src/tests.rs) (it teaches about the syntactic sugar and working with dialogue)

 ## How to implement it?

 Hopefully it is as easy as doing what happens in `./examples`